-We understand that our vulnerable customers, such as people with Alzheimer’s or autism, need extra safeguarding in place.
-Statistics show that elderly and vulnerable people are at a much greater risk from gas leaks and fires in their homes.
+We understand that our customers living in vulnerable circumstances, such as the elderly and people with Alzheimer’s or autism, need extra safeguarding in place.
+Statistics show that people in vulnerable circumstances are at a much greater risk from gas leaks and fires in their homes.

-Our locking cooker valve helps vulnerable customers retain their independence at home and provides reassurance to family, friends and carers.
+Our locking cooker valve helps these customers retain their independence at home and provides reassurance to family, friends and carers.

 The simple safety device is fitted to existing gas cooker pipework.
 When the valve is locked, the gas supply to the cooker is stopped.
 This eliminates the risk of the cooker being unintentionally turned on or left on, and gives peace of mind to the carer or relative that the cooker can’t be used when they leave the house or the room.
 The carer or relative can easily turn the valve on using the key when the cooker is required, enabling the vulnerable person to continue to use their gas cooker safely.